 The organisers recommend that any costume or props for an individual or team be such that one person can reasonably carry them for the entirety of the first leg.

 All competitors compete at their own risk.
 The organisers acknowledge that by competing in this event individuals risk injury to their person and damage to their property.
-Competitors waive any responsibility on the part of the organisers, the sponsors, and any party associated with the event for any liability, financial or otherwise, which may arise, whether or not by negligence, from any direct injury of death which may be sustained by any competitor from their intended or actual participation in the event and its related activities.
+Competitors waive any responsibility on the part of the organisers, the sponsors, land owners/occupiers and any party associated with the event for any liability, financial or otherwise, which may arise, whether or not by negligence, from any direct injury of death which may be sustained by any competitor from their intended or actual participation in the event and its related activities.
 The organisers reserve the right to cancel the event due to unforeseen circumstances arising and competitors waive any right to claim to a refund of their entry fee due to such a cancellation.
-Competitors authorise their name, voice, picture, or any information given on this entry to be used without payment in any broadcast, advertising, or promotion or in any other way relating to this event.
+Competitors authorize their name, voice, picture, or any information given on this entry to be used without payment in any broadcast, advertising, or promotion or in any other way relating to this event.

 All competitors must agree to all of these rules and conditions of entry prior to an entry being accepted.